-The selected categories will be removed …
+The categories you’ve selected will be removed …

-How To Edit Post Categories
+How To Edit Categories

-To edit a category in WordPress, do the following:
+To edit a WordPress category, do this:

-(Edit link – WordPress category table)
+(Edit link – Category)

 (‘Edit Category’ section)

-You can also edit information in categories using the Quick Edit option.
-Place your mouse over the category title you want to edit and click on Quick Edit …
+You can also edit categories using the Quick Edit option.
+Place your mouse over the category title you would like to edit and click the ‘Quick Edit’ link …

 Edit your details and click Update Category to save your changes …